Incoterms, Shipping, and Trade Terms Defined // FOB, EXW, FCA, CPT, CIP, DDP, etc.

 [UPDATE] Click here for the new Incoterms 2020

-Incoterms are international contracts of sale, often called trade or shipping terms.
-Incoterms are shot for International Commercial Terms EXW and FOB and are far from the two most common incoterms.
+Incoterms are international trade or shipping terms, often referred to as contracts of sale.
+Incoterms are short for International Commercial Terms, EXW and FOB, and are far from the two most common incoterms.
 Incoterms have two parties, 'the buyer and 'the seller.'
 'The seller' is typically a factory, manufacturer, trading company, or wholesaler.
-'The Buyer is the person who purchases the goods from overseas and imports them for final sale.
-If you run an FBA business, you will be classified as the buyer in these examples.
-This guide is for the most recent incoterms, updated in 2010.
+The Buyer is the person who purchases the goods from overseas and imports them for final sale.
+If you run an FBA business, you will be classified as the Buyer in these examples.
+This guide is for the most recent Incoterms, updated in 2010.
 There are now 11 recognized terms, down from 13 in 2000.
-Incoterms are published by the International Chamber of Commerce (ICC), which holds the copyright.
+Incoterms are published by the International Chamber of Commerce (ICC), which holds the copyright to these terms.

 Steps of the shipping process